Ocelot-Social-Community/Ocelot-Social/README.md

 There are two approaches:

 1. Local installation, which means you have to take care of dependencies yourself
-2. **Or** Install everything through docker which takes care of dependencies for you
+2. **Or** Install everything through Docker which takes care of dependencies for you

 ## Installation